-The consolidated financial statements of AgenTus Therapeutics, Inc. as of December 31, 2019 and for the year ended December 31, 2019, have been included herein and in reliance upon the report of KPMG LLP, independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of AgenTus Therapeutics, Inc. as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019, have been included herein and in reliance upon the report of KPMG LLP, independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as experts in accounting and auditing.

-The audit report covering the December 31, 2019 consolidated financial statements contains an explanatory paragraph that states that the Company's recurring losses from operations and net capital deficiency raise substantial doubt about the entity's ability to continue as a going concern.
+The audit report covering the December 31, 2020 consolidated financial statements contains an explanatory paragraph that states that the Company's recurring losses from operations and net capital deficiency raise substantial doubt about the entity's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of that uncertainty.